moss-l/bhs-js-testing/boolean-simplification.md

 # Boolean simplification

-One of the seemingly simplest concepts in programming but which may be new to you (unless you've studied logic) is the idea of Boolean values.
-On the other hand, we're all actually quite familiar with the idea of true and false and are good at reasoning about simple Boolean
-expressions: if I tell you that I only eat when I have food and am hungry and then I tell you I have a bunch of bananas but am not hungry, you can probably correctly predict that I will not eat because you understand that the *and* in “have food and am hungry” means both facts have to be true for me to eat.
-On the other hand, if I told you that I eat whenever I'm hungry or when I'm bored you can probably predict that even if I'm not hungry but I'm bored, I'm probably eating.
+We're all familiar with the idea of truth and falsity and most of us are perfectly capable of reasoning about simple logical expressions: if I tell you that I only eat when I have food and am hungry and then I tell you I have a bunch of bananas but am not hungry, you can probably correctly predict that I will not eat because you understand that the *and* in “have food and am hungry” means both facts have to be true for me to eat.
+On the other hand, if I told you that I eat whenever I'm hungry or bored you can probably predict that even if I'm not hungry but I'm bored, I'm probably eating.
+In computers we call this kind of logic “Boolean logic”, originally after George Boole who discussed what he called “Boolean algebra” in his books *The Mathematical Analysis of Logic* and *An Investigation of the Laws of Thought*.
+(In Javascript in we talk about Boolean expressions that evaluate to one of the two Boolean values, `true` or `false`.)

-Several of the problems in the JS 1-10 problem set involve these kinds of Boolean expressions.
-The very first asks for a function, `sleep_in`, that given two Boolean values, one saying whether it's a weekday and the other saying whether we're on vacation, returns `true` if we can sleep in which we can do, according to the problem
+Several of the problems in the JS 1-10 problem set involve Boolean expressions.
+The very first, as you may recall, asks for a function, `sleep_in`, that given two Boolean values, one saying whether it's a weekday and the other saying whether we're on vacation, returns `true` if we can sleep in which we can do, according to the problem
 statement: “if it is not a weekday or we're on vacation” and otherwise `false`.

-However despite our intuitive familiarity with practical Boolean logic (I eat when I’m hungry and have food) when it comes time to render these statements in code using Boolean values, it’s easy to get lost in a maze of true/false branches and write something that seems quite complex for a relatively simple question such as, can I sleep in today?
+But despite our intuitive familiarity with practical logic when it comes time to render these statements in code, it’s not uncommon to get lost in a maze of if statements and complicated expressions that seem way more complex than ought to be needed to answer a simple question like whether we can sleep in.

-Luckily there are a few simple techniques for simplifying Boolean expressions, similar to the way we simplify mathematical expressions.
+Luckily there are a few simple techniques for simplifying Boolean expressions, that will let us tame this complexity.

-To illustrate them, lets take a look at one way to implement the `sleep_in` function.
+To illustrate them, lets take a look at one way to implement the `sleep_in` function that many students start with.
 Since there are only two arguments (`weekday` and `vacation`) and they can each only take one of two values (`true` and `false`) there are exactly four possible cases.
-So if we didn’t have any other clever ideas, we could just write a series of `if` statements to cover all four possible combinations of the two
-arguments: (`true`, `true`), (`true`, `false`), (`false`, `true`), and (`false`, `false`), For instance, one could write this skeleton:
+So if we didn’t have any other clever ideas, we could just write a series of `if` statements to cover all four possible combinations of the two arguments: (`true`, `true`), (`true`, `false`), (`false`, `true`), and (`false`, `false`), For instance, something like this skeleton:

 ```javascript
 function sleep_in(weekday, vacation) {